 Eric Rasmussen, MD, MDM, FACP

-Rasmussen also spent nine years as a Principal Investigator in humanitarian informatics for the Defense Advanced Research Projects Agency (DARPA).
+Rasmussen also spent eight years as a Principal Investigator in humanitarian informatics for the Defense Advanced Research Projects Agency (DARPA).
 In 2003 he received DARPA's capstone award as Outstanding Investigator of the Year.
-In 2007 he retired from the Navy to serve as the CEO of InSTEDD, a humanitarian NGO founded by Dr. Larry Brilliant at Google.org.
-InSTEDD's charter is to put into action the goals outlined by Dr. Brilliant's TED Prize speech calling for better global disease outbreak surveillance and response.
+In 2007 he retired from the Navy to accept selection as the first CEO of InSTEDD, a humanitarian NGO founded from the TED Prize awarded to Dr. Larry Brilliant, then at Google.org.
+He led InSTEDD as CEO for three years before shifting to Chair of InSTEDD's Board of Directors - a position he still holds in 2024.